How to deal with mortgage arrears

 start a new job or take on more hours

-start to get benefits or SMI payments
+start to get benefits or support for mortgage interest (SMI) payments

 Make sure you update your financial statement to show these changes.